Ego Depletion: What It Is And How To Prevent It

 Researchers have found three main causes of self-control failure that can cause consumer overspending.
 One is that there's a conflict between the goal of getting what you want and the goal of saving money.
 The second happens when you simply don't keep track of what you're spending.
 The third is that you spend more when your ego is depleted.

 Ego Depletion And Smoking

 Suppose you're trying to quit smoking.
 If you become ego-depleted, you'll have a very hard time resisting the urge to light up.
-As research has shown, people tend to fall back on habit when their self-control wavers due to ego depletion.
+As research has shown, people tend to fall back on old habits when their self-control wavers due to ego depletion.

 Ego Depletion And Premenstrual Syndrome

 Thosewho are going through premenstrual syndrome show decreased self-control.
 One study linked their ego depletion to the increased energy needed by the ovaries during this part of the menstrual cycle.